timmattison/tools/README.md

 - prcp - Copies a file and shows the progress in the console.
 Useful for when you're copying large files and you don't want to keep opening a new terminal window to run `du -sh` to see how much has been copied.
 You can also press the space bar to pause the copy and press it again to resume.
+- update-aws-credentials - Takes AWS credentials from your clipboard in the format provided by AWS SSO and writes it to your AWS config file.
+This is useful if you're using AWS SSO and you want to use the AWS CLI locally.

 ## dirhash